Codebooks for: The Knowledge Polity: Research and Teaching in the Social Sciences

 Replication Data for: Reconsidering the Role of Politics in Leaving Religion – The Importance of Affiliation

-Description These files build datasets from raw to working data files to replicate the analyses (main paper and SI) in our article set to appear in American Journal of Political Science.
+Description These files build datasets from raw to working data files to replicate the analyses (main paper and SI) in our article in American Journal of Political Science.

 Replication Data for: The Political Consequences of Gender in Social Networks

-Description These files build working datasets from raw to working data files to replicate the analyses in our article set to appear in the British Journal of Political Science.
+Description These files build working datasets from raw to working data files to replicate the analyses in our article that appears in the British Journal of Political Science.

 2013 APSA Peer Review Survey